-Kimball Art Center, Park City
+Kimball Art Center in Park City - BIG / Nexus

 Park City, in Utah, used to be a silver mining town, but today it lives on tourism, especially during the winter ski season.
 The town’s Kimball Art Center – where the annual Sundance Film Festival is held yearly at the end of January – was inaugurated in 1976 by Bill Kimball, an art enthusiast who turned a rundown garage into a non-profit center for the arts.
 The project presented in the competition to renovate and expand the existing building reflects all these layers of history and proposes – aside from the interior renovation of the existing building – a 25 meter tall volume inspired by the Silver King Coalition Building, an iconic mining edifice with an imposing wood structure that was destroyed by fire in 1982.